lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

       west build -b nrf54h20dk_nrf54h20_cpuapp@soc1

 #.
-Program the sample using the standard |NCS| command.
+Program the sample using nrfjprog.
    If you have multiple Nordic Semiconductor devices, make sure that only the nRF54H20 PDK you want to program is connected.

    .. code-block:: console